elvinos/AppDesignReport/LatestBuild/ReportSections/Testing.md

 ## Server Stability Issues

-The team has encountered issues in launching the website through Microsoft Azure.
-The website sporadically shows that the page is not redirecting properly or that the page is in a redirect loop.
-The problem seems to disappear after the page is reloaded a second time.
-The team was not able to fix this matter.
-Future teams working on the IXN project will have to improve configuration between the website and the Azure servers to increase stability and avoid the occasional redirect errors.
+The team has encountered issues in launching the website through Microsoft Azure due to the complexity in the process of setting up a scable server.
+The website sporadically showed that the page is was redirecting properly or that the page wan in a redirect loop.
+The problem seemed to disappear after the page is reloaded a second time.
+The team was managed to nearly totally solve this issue, however, this was done in the last days before the deadline.
+Future teams working on the IXN project will have to perform more robust testing on the website to prove that the issue has been permanently dealt with.

 ## Acceptance Testing